mitre/fieldmanual/sphinx-docs/Plugin-library.md

 *Note: OpenSSL must be installed on your system to generate a new self-signed certificate*

-1. In the root CALDERA directory, navigate to `plugins/ssl`.
+1. In the root Caldera directory, navigate to `plugins/ssl`.
 1. Place a PEM file containing SSL public and private keys in `conf/certificate.pem`.
 Follow the instructions below to generate a new self-signed certificate:
    - In a terminal, paste the command `openssl req -x509 -newkey rsa:4096  -out conf/certificate.pem -keyout conf/certificate.pem -nodes` and press enter.
    - This will prompt you for identifying details.
 Enter your country code when prompted.
 You may leave the rest blank by pressing enter.
 1. Copy the file `haproxy.conf` from the `templates` directory to the `conf` directory.
 1. Open the file `conf/haproxy.conf` in a text editor.
 1. On the line `bind *:8443 ssl crt plugins/ssl/conf/insecure_certificate.pem`, replace `insecure_certificate.pem` with `certificate.pem`.
-1. On the line `server caldera_main 127.0.0.1:8888 cookie caldera_main`, replace `127.0.0.1:8888` with the host and port defined in CALDERA's `conf/local.yml` file.
-This should not be required if CALDERA's configuration has not been changed.
+1. On the line `server caldera_main 127.0.0.1:8888 cookie caldera_main`, replace `127.0.0.1:8888` with the host and port defined in Caldera's `conf/local.yml` file.
+This should not be required if Caldera's configuration has not been changed.
 1. Save and close the file.
 Congratulations!
-You can now use CALDERA securely by accessing the UI https://[YOUR_IP]:8443 and redeploying agents using the HTTPS service.
+You can now use Caldera securely by accessing the UI https://[YOUR_IP]:8443 and redeploying agents using the HTTPS service.

 ## Atomic